geoff1111/JimTcl-math-extension/README.md

 # Apex: Arbitrary Precision Expressions for JimTcl

 **Apex** is a JimTcl extension that integrates [Gavin Howard’s `bc`](https://github.com/gavinhoward/bc) for arbitrary precision arithmetic directly within the JimTcl scripting environment.
+It is not thread safe.

 It allows developers to evaluate numeric expressions—including floating-point and high-precision math—by communicating with a `bc` subprocess, safely and interactively.